ankaboot-source/leadminer/README.md

 npm run install-deps
 ```

-1. Start supabase services and take not of the supabase project token to use it in the next step.
+1. Start supabase services and take note of the supabase project token to use it in the next step.

 ```sh
 # Start supabase services